-Sarah-Myriam Martin-Brûlé is Associate Professor at Bishop’s University and Non-Resident Fellow at the International Peace Institute, New York.
-She is the Deputy Director of the Réseau de recherche sur les opérations de paix, and the 2018–2019 Canada Fulbright Research Chair for Peace and War Studies.
-She is an associate faculty member of the Center for International Peace and Security Studies (CIPSS) and of the the Montreal Center for International Studies (CERIUM).
-Her research focuses on peace operations and security issues related to intra-state wars.
-Her recent research projects focus on UN peacekeeping-intelligence.
+Sarah-Myriam Martin-Brûlé is Full Professor at Bishop’s University and Non-Resident Fellow at the International Peace Institute, New York.
+She is the Deputy Director of the Centre FrancoPaix.
+In 2018–2019, she was the Canada Fulbright Research Chair for Peace and War Studies.
+In 2021, she was awarded the 3M National Teaching Fellowship.
+She is an associate faculty member of the Center for International Peace and Security Studies (CIPSS) and of the Montreal Center for International Studies (CERIUM).
+Her research focuses on peacekeeping-intelligence, peace operations and security issues related to intra-state wars.
 Her most recent publications include “Competing for Trust: Challenges in UN Peacekeeping-Intelligence“.
-Co-author of the first United Nations Field Handbook on Joint Mission Analysis Centres (United Nations, 2018), she recently conducted fieldwork at the MINUSCA (Central African Republic), MINUSMA (Mali), MONUSCO (Democratic Republic of Congo), UNOCI (Côte d’Ivoire) and UNMISS (South Sudan).
-She is co-hosting with Thomas Juneau the podcast “Conseils de sécurité” a co-production of the CDSN-RCDS and RAS-NSA.
+Author of the first UN guidelines on Gender and Peacekeeping-intelligence, she is also co-author of the first United Nations Field Handbook on Joint Mission Analysis Centres (United Nations, 2018), she recently conducted fieldwork at the MINUSCA (Central African Republic), MINUSMA (Mali), MONUSCO (Democratic Republic of Congo), UNOCI (Côte d’Ivoire) and UNMISS (South Sudan).
+She is co-hosting the podcast “Conseils de sécurité” a co-production of the CDSN-RCDS and RAS-NSA.

 - Peace Operations

 - Sarah-Myriam Martin-Brûlé, “Competing for Trust: Challenges in United Nations Peacekeeping-Intelligence,” International Journal of Intelligence and CounterIntelligence (2020): 1-31.